-There are many different types of careers to choose from in this sector, including: advertising, marketing and public relations (PR); journalism and writing; media and broadcasting; and publishing.
+There are many different types of careers to choose from in this sector, including: advertising, marketing and public relations (PR); journalism; media and broadcasting; and publishing and writing.

 For some careers such as TV or journalism, you would work for a specific type of company, but in areas such as PR and marketing you could be working for a company in any type of industry.

 Possible employers include: